ScottyMac52/MFDisplay/README.md

 Utility that allows the display of any image cropped from another image displayed anywhere on the display coordinates of a users computer as any size image.

+  ### NOTE, if the exe fails you may not have the correct .NET runtime installed.
+This application using .NET Framework 4.7.1 and is built in C#.NET on Visual Studio 2017.
+If you need to install the .NET Framework, it's free, here is the link: https://www.microsoft.com/en-us/download/details.aspx?id=56115.

 ## Installation
   1. Unzip the release file into a folder on your windows based computer
   2. Then edit the MFDisplay.exe.config file and under the MFDSettings section change the FilePath to be the location where the CTS profile graphics files are.
 In my case E:\HOTAS\TARGET\CTS\Docs\Profile JPGs.